ncsa/qdl/language/src/main/resources/swing/readme.txt

 If there are changes to QDl that need to show up in the GUI text editor, then reload the qdl_syntax file and make additions etc. The bottom >>generate<< button should be pressed!!
 This generates the qdl_syntax.xml file ***AND*** it generates classes in the QDLSyntax.class in the correct directory.

+It should have the line

+Writing code to "/home/ncsa/dev/ncsa-git/qdl/language/src/main/java/edu/uiuc/ncsa/qdl/gui/flex/QDLSyntax.java"

+in the output window.
+This means it worked and the GUI is ready for use.

 After the tool generates everything,  it will nicely bring up a RSyntax window and let yo try out the new QDLSyntax.class.
 This is one very nice feature of this tool.

 In theory we can use ANTLR and pass its output through to a TokenMaker class, but no online attempts I read to do it seemed to work right and ANTLR's model for issuing tokens is very different from JFlex.
 Nobody seems to be able to bridge the gap, so I'm not even going to bother.

+DON'T FORGET TO REVERT THE JVM TO THE RIGHT VERSION!!